 Several readers inquired about the preservation process for this easy recipe.

-- Start by ensuring the jars are clean.
+- The jars must be clean before filling.
 Wash them with warm water and soap or run them through a dishwasher cycle.
 Sterilize them thoroughly.
-Here is a link explaining the sterilization process.
+If you need more information about the process check here for more about the sterilization process.

-- When sterilizing lids, avoid placing them with the jars in the same pot.
-I clean them with warm water and soap, dry them well, then submerge them in boiling water for the last 2 minutes.
+- Sterilize the lids separately.
+Avoid placing them with the jars in the same pot.
+I usually clean them with warm water and soap, dry them well, and then submerge them in boiling water for at least 2 minutes.

-- If any lids seem old or rusty, replace them.
+- Use new lids.
+If any lids seem old or rusty, you will need to replace them.
 While recent guidelines no longer recommend boiling lids, I suggest submerging them in hot water for a few minutes before use for added safety.
-(Refer to this link for further guidance.)
+You can learn more about the new canning guidelines if you're interested.

-- The peppers should be washed and cleaned with their stems left intact.
+- Cleaning the peppers.
+Wash the peppers and leave their stems left intact.
 While you can trim the stems, there's no need to remove them completely.
+If you decide to slice the peppers, it's a good idea to wear plastic gloves to prevent transfer of the spicy juices to your fingers.

 Here are answers to some of the most frequently asked questions: